EmmaEwert/KITTY/docs/manual/prefabs.rst

 Tile prefabs
 ------------

-For tileset tiles with a defined Type property in Tiled, a prefab is instantiated at every instance of that tile's position in a tilemap, unmodified except for rotation based on the tile's flipping, if any.
+For tileset tiles with a defined **Type** property in Tiled, a prefab is instantiated at every instance of that tile's position in a tilemap, unmodified except for rotation based on the tile's flipping, if any.

 Object prefabs
 --------------

-Objects with a defined Type property in tiled will instantiate an instance of the most relevant prefab with the same name as the Type property's value.
+Objects with a defined **Type** property in tiled will instantiate an instance of the most relevant prefab with the same name as the **Type** property's value.

-The instantiated GameObject's name is changed to match the name of the object in Tiled, if any.
+The instantiated ``GameObject``\ 's name is changed to match the name of the object in Tiled, if any.

-For example, a Tiled object with the Name "Mega Man" and the Type "Player" will instantiate a prefab named "Player", and change the instance's name to "Mega Man" followed by an object ID.
+For example, a Tiled object with the **Name** :guilabel:`Mega Man` and the **Type** :guilabel:`Player` will instantiate a prefab named :guilabel:`Player`, and change the instance's name to :guilabel:`Mega Man`, followed by an object ID.

 Tile object prefabs